34 Montagu Square, Marylebone: Starr's lease

 Starr leased Flat 1 in 1965, shortly before his marriage to Maureen Cox.
 It consisted of the ground floor and lower-ground floor (the cellar/basement in the original house), and entrance was gained by walking down the steps leading to the lower-ground floor door, or the front door at ground level.
 The ground floor had an en-suite bathroom (with a pink bath sunk into the floor) a bedroom and a sitting room.
 Downstairs was a kitchen, a bathroom and a bedroom/sitting room, which had its original fireplace.
 A resident of the square, Lord Mancroft, welcomed Starr, saying to a journalist, "We're a very distinguished square, and I'm sure we'll welcome such a distinguished gentleman and his lady."

 The Swiss Embassy was, and is, located at the back of the house at 16–18 Montagu Place, but in August 1965, an embassy spokesperson complained that Beatles' fans were defacing their back wall (in Bryanston Mews), with messages meant for Starr: "Our back wall is now very unsightly and we shall have to redecorate.
 Our chauffeur, who is French and took part in the first World War, says the language some of these young people use is worse than anything he ever heard in the trenches".

-The Starrs lived there until Epstein's accountant suggested that the group members should move to houses near his, in Esher.
+The Starrs lived there until Brian Epstein's accountant suggested that the group members should move to houses near his, in Esher.
 On 24 July 1965, Starr bought Sunny Heights for £30,000 ($72,000), on South Road, St George's Hill, but retained the lease on the flat.
 He rented the flat to The Fool, who were employed by Apple for various endeavours, such as painting the Apple Boutique in Baker Street, London, and designing psychedelic clothes for all four Beatles, as well as The Hollies, Marianne Faithfull, Procol Harum, Donovan, and Cream.